 - Contractors with Limited Companies are also known as PSC’s (Personal Service Company).

-- This means the client becomes liable if they make the wrong IR35 status determination.
+- This means that the client becomes liable if they make the wrong IR35 status determination.

 - However, the contractors’ employment status does not change if the Client finds them ‘inside’ IR35, so they will not receive the rights and benefits that go with full ’employee’ employment (e.g. holiday pay, SSP, unfair dismissal/redundancy rights etc).
 But, to complicate this, there has already been a successful claim from an affected Contractor in the public sector, for holiday pay, which you can read here.

-- The HRMC provide a ‘Check employment status for tax’ (CEST) tool which is designed to test whether an engagement is inside or outside IR35, which you can see here, and which can be used be either Client and/or Contractors – https://www.gov.uk/guidance/check-employment-status-for-tax
+- The HRMC provide a ‘Check employment status for tax’ (CEST) tool which is designed to test whether an engagement is inside or outside IR35, which you can see here, and which can be used be either Client and/or Contractor – https://www.gov.uk/guidance/check-employment-status-for-tax .

-- However, this CEST tool has been widely criticised in the Public Sector for asking incomplete questions and for giving ‘incorrect’ status decisions – see more information on CEST later ……
+- However, this CEST tool has been widely criticised in the Public Sector for asking incomplete questions and for giving ‘incorrect’ status decisions – see more information on CEST further down ……

 So, what’s happening in the Private Sector from April 2021?

 In the Government’s Budget Guidance of 29th October 2018 (which we’ve reproduced in full below), the Government says that “The reform will not apply to the smallest 1.5 million businesses”, which means that this will only apply to Contractors working with large or medium sized clients.

 (Organisations are called ‘clients’ as they are clients of the services provided by the Contractor).

 So, if you are the Client and your business is classed as ‘medium or large’ this change will affect you, and when you employ someone who has their own limited Company, you will be responsible for determining if the Contractor can legitimately work for you as a Limited Company, or must be taxed as an employee (from 6th April 2021).